Formality criteria for algebras over operads: Recollections on operads and homotopy algebras

-where the last map is the canonical projection to $A$.
-It follows that we have an isomorphism

 where the right hand side is the internal hom of complexes.
-We can thus use this isomorphism to get an induced graded Lie bracket on $\Hom(\cC(A), A)$.
+Now, given that $\Coder(\cC(A))$ can be seen as a graded Lie algebra, we can endow $\Hom(\cC(A), A)$ with a graded Lie bracket.
 In the case of $\cP = \Lie$, this is commonly known as Nijenhuis-Richardson bracket.

 An important observation here is that $\cC(A)$ is a \emph{graded complex}: by this we mean that it has an \emph{internal} grading, coming from the fact that $A$ has a cohomological grading itself, but also an \emph{external} grading, coming from the fact that it is a cofree coalgebra.
-To avoid confusion, we will refer to this external grading by calling it \emph{weight}, while the internal grading will be called \emph{degree}.
+To avoid confusion, we will refer to this external grading by calling it \emph{weight} (as it is induced by the canonical weight grading on the cooperad $\cC$), while the internal grading will be called \emph{degree}.
 Finally, the weight grading on $\cC(A)$ automatically gives an additional grading on $\Hom(\cC(A),A)$.

-An alternative way to understand the weight grading is the following.
-By \cite[Proposition 6.3.17]{LV}, we have an isomorphism